 This simple routine will get you started to keep your joints supple and mobile.

-Remember, take it slowly, stay comfortable as you move and have a chat with your GP if you have any concerns.
+Remember, take it slowly, stay comfortable as you move and have a chat with your doctor, physician or GP if you have any concerns.

 Lie on your bed on your back